alex-strobel/DPP-LabManual/Research/Administration/R-Shiny/Readme.md

 There are 4 main components to the file structure.

 **.R files**
-- server.R
+- ui.R (The component that included the definition of the user interface)
-- ui.R
+- server.R (The component that is responsible for the behaviour of the shiny app)
-- helpers.R
+- helpers.R (Self-written functions, accessed from server.R)

 **www folder**
 - containing all pictures